fantastic001/ORGASM/README.md

-# Command Executor
+# ORGASM

-Command executor package enables you to convert any class to a command line tool.
+ORGASM (Optimized Runtime for Generating Apps, Servers and Modules) package enables you to convert any class to a command line tool, webapp or RPC server.

 # Installation

 install via pip:

 ```
-pip install command_executor
+pip install orgasm-package
 ```